diashenrique/iris-history-monitor/README.md

 # IRIS History Monitor

-This personal project has the intention to show in a visual way the information generate by the System Monitor _**^%SYSMONMGR**_ and a different approach for the System Dashboard and System Processes.
+This personal project has the intention to show in a visual way the information generate by the System Monitor _**^%SYSMONMGR**_ and a different approach for the System Dashboard, System Processes and Message Viewer.

 ## How to Run